-The macroeconomic climate continues to see pressure from global developments such as the COVID-19 pandemic, rising inflation, the strengthened US Dollar, rising interest rates and supply chain disruptions.
-These developments may have an adverse effect on our revenues and demand for our products and services, as well as on our costs of doing business.
+The macroeconomic climate continues to see pressure from global developments such as international geopolitical conflicts, terrorism, a future pandemic, rising inflation, fluctuations in the value of the US Dollar, rising interest rates and supply chain disruptions.
+These developments have had and may continue to have an adverse effect on our revenues and demand for our products and services, as well as on our costs of doing business.
 We have taken and will continue to take actions to help mitigate the impact of these economic challenges, but there can be no assurance as to the effectiveness of our efforts going forward.